-Sunscreen is not an alternative to covering up but it’s a good extra (Southern Health, 2018).
-Use it liberally, carefully and repeatedly on all exposed skin, even on cloudy or overcast days.
-Apply it half an hour before you go outside (NICE, 2011).
+Sunscreen is not an alternative to covering up but it’s a good extra.
+Apply it half an hour before you go outside and use it liberally and repeatedly on all exposed skin, even on cloudy or overcast days (NICE, 2016).

-Choose one that has a sun protection factor (SPF) of 15 or above and is effective against UVA and UVB.
-If kids are in a paddling pool, use a waterproof sunblock and re-apply as soon as they’re out of the water (NHS, 2016a).
+Choose one that has a sun protection factor (SPF) of 30 or above and is effective against UVA and UVB.
+Many companies have sun protection products that are specifically for babies and young children, which are less likely to irritate their skin.
+If kids are in a paddling pool, use waterproof sunscreen and re-apply as soon as they’re out of the water (NHS, 2019c, 2021a).

-If your child does get sunburn, get out of the sun as soon as possible – head indoors or into the shade (NHS, 2017b).
+If your child does get sunburn or heat exhaustion, get out of the sun as soon as possible – head indoors or into the shade (NHS, 2022).

 You can usually treat mild sunburn at home by: